The Relationship Between Glutathione, Methylation, and MTHFR

 MTHFR also catalyzes the conversion of 5,10-methylenetetrahydrofolate into 5-methyltetrahydrofolate, the predominant circulating form of folate.
 However, mutations in the MTHFR gene typically result in a lack of folate required for methylation reactions.

-MTHFR mutations are commonly associated with high homocysteine levels and low methionine production, which in turn may lead to the accumulation of S-adenosylhomocysteine (SAH) and low levels of SAMe.
-Vitamin B12 and SAMe/SAH are essential in regulating methionine activity, and methionine is also a metabolic precursor for cysteine.
-Most tissues are dependent on the transport and cellular uptake of cysteine for glutathione synthesis.
+MTHFR mutations are commonly associated with high homocysteine levels3 and low methionine production, which in turn may lead to the accumulation of S-adenosylhomocysteine (SAH) and low levels of SAMe.
+Vitamin B12 and SAMe/SAH are essential in regulating methionine activity, and methionine is also a metabolic precursor for cysteine4.
+Most tissues are dependent on the transport and cellular uptake of cysteine5 for glutathione synthesis.

 If the methylation process does not occur efficiently due to a lack of folate, the transsulfuration pathway will also be compromised, which in turn impairs the creation of glutathione.